 Hello doctor,

 I was suffering from minor Achilles tendinopathy and visited a physiotherapist today to get it checked.
 During the session, he performed some deep tissue massage on the calf (which was very tight) to relax it, which was very painful.
-After the massage, I experienced sharp pains while walking (which was not there beforehand), and when I brought this up with the physio, he said it was normal because it was the first time I had gotten deep tissue massage on that area.
+After the massage, I experienced sharp pains while walking (which were not there beforehand), and when I brought this up with the physio, he said it was normal because it was the first time I had gotten deep tissue massage on that area.

 I have been icing the calf and resting, and while it has gotten a little better, it still hurts to walk.
 I have my exams tomorrow which I have to get to and other events on the weekend where I have to be (and will involve walking).
 I am worried about how I can see as I cannot walk at all.
 Is it normal to experience such pain after deep tissue massage to tight calf muscles, or did I sustain some injury (say a muscle strain or something similar) and need to get it checked out?